 One of the biggest reasons to go with premium themes and plugins is because most of them come with guaranteed support.
 You get help when you need it.

 Some free themes offer help, but only when the developer isn’t busy.
 Assuming you’re willing to wait around.
 And if you can’t wait?
 Tough luck.

-But premium themes usually come with robust support.
+But premium themes and plugins usually come with robust support.
 You can get questions answered.
 You can figure out how to do something and get back to work.

-Sometimes you get what you pay for.
-Free themes are notorious for being poorly coded or stingy on the features.
-What do you expect?
+Sometimes you get what you pay for when it comes to ongoing development.
+Free themes and plugins are notorious for being poorly coded or stingy on the features.
 But premium themes and plugins usually go the extra mile.
 People are paying for it, so the quality goes up a notch (or two or three).

 If you want your site to work right all the time, then pay for it.
 Quality is worth the price.

-Let’s be honest: Not all free themes and plugins are crap.
-There are some incredible free themes and plugins out there.
-But in general you get more power, more customization, more options, and more specialized features with premium themes and plugins.
+Again: There are some incredible free themes and plugins out there.
+But in general, you get more power, more customization, more options, and more specialized features with premium themes and plugins.

-If you want to have the latest, greatest, craziest features, then pay up.
-Some of the most powerful plugins that really take WordPress to another level are going to cost you.
+If you want to have the latest, greatest, craziest features, then it’s worth buying the Pro version of the theme or plugin.
+That’s why some of the most powerful plugins that really take WordPress to another level are going to cost you.
 And the latest WordPress features usually require the most current themes.

 Those impressive features take a lot of smart coding to implement, they need a lot of good support to help people use them and they require updates to stay current and stable.
 That all costs money.